j0bv/757built.com/README.md

 ## Methodology

 ### OSINT Data Collection Framework
 The platform implements a comprehensive OSINT methodology that automates the collection and analysis of publicly available information, significantly reducing the time traditionally spent on manual research and interviews.
+For detailed information about OSINT applications in journalism, including best practices, ethical considerations, and real-world examples, please refer to the comprehensive OSINT Report (OSINTREPORT.txt) included with this project.

+The OSINT Report covers:
+- Advanced OSINT techniques for investigative journalism
+- Ethical guidelines for automated data collection
+- Case studies of successful OSINT-based stories
+- Best practices for source verification
+- Legal considerations in automated data gathering

 #### Automated Document Collection
 ```python